 There are no specific Luxembourg regulations applying to underwriting arrangements.
-The provisions of the European Regulation relating to buyback programmes and the stabilisation of financial instruments (2273/2003/EC) apply directly to underwriting agreements in the Luxembourg territory.
-This regulation restricts the time-related conditions for stabilisation and sets the limit for over-allotment of securities and greenshoe options (not exceeding 15 per cent of the original offer).
-The Luxembourg Law on Market Abuse (transposing Directive 2004/72/EC of 29 April 2004) is also likely to govern certain provisions of underwriting arrangements.
+The provisions of the Stabilisation Regulation apply directly to underwriting agreements in the Luxembourg territory.
+This regulation restricts the time-related conditions for stabilisation and sets the limit for, among other things, overallotment of securities and greenshoe options (not exceeding 15 per cent of the original offer).